-- Physical and emotional abuse of children by other children will not be tolerated and will be dealt with.
+Physical and emotional abuse of children by other children will not be tolerated and will be dealt with.
 Parents/carers will be kept informed of actions taken.
-All concerns about abuse will be referred immediately to Children's Social Care (The Integrated Front Door) and the police. - Parents/carers or students can report abuse by contacting Dedicated helpline for victims of abuse in schools | NSPCC and Stop abuse together (campaign.gov.uk)
+Concerns regarding abuse will be referred immediately to Children's Social Care (The Integrated Front Door) and the police.

-• We will ensure students are believed and listened to and support is put in place.
+- Parents/carers or students can report abuse by contacting social care on 01204 335100.
+Sexual abuse can also be reported through a Dedicated helpline for victims of abuse in schools | NSPCC and Stop abuse together (campaign.gov.uk) - We will ensure students are believed and listened to and support is put in place.
 This may include a safety plan.
-Sanctions will be put in place for perpetrator (s).
+Sanctions will be put in place where required.